 Learning Works promotes assessment methods that are both formative and summative in nature.

-Assessment is an integral part of the learning process and internal quality assurance processes at

-Learning Works takes into account the following parameters:
+Assessment is an integral part of the learning process and internal quality assurance processes at Learning Works consider the following parameters:

-- Teaching staff are familiar and competent in the design, delivery and correction of assessments. - A gradual shift from assessment of learning to one that includes assessment for learning. - Formative assessment that will be carried out during lecturing and practical sessions. - Formative feedback that is provided to all students on all assessments undertaken. - Methods of assessment and assessment criteria that are published in advance of the start of courses. - Assessment is consistent, fair, valid and reliable. - Rubrics for assessment accompany assessment tasks. - Students have the right to appeal assessment decisions. - No fees are charged for revision of assessment.
+- Teaching staff are familiar with and competent in the design, delivery, and correction of assessments. - A gradual shift from assessment of learning to one that includes assessment for learning. - Formative assessment that will be carried out during lecturing and practical sessions. - Formative feedback that is provided to all students on all assessments undertaken. - Methods of assessment and assessment criteria that are published in advance of the start of courses. - Assessment is consistent, fair, valid, and reliable. - Rubrics for assessment accompany assessment tasks. - Students have the right to appeal assessment decisions. - No fees are charged for revision of assessment. - Fees may be charged when students request changes to the assessment dates.
+These fees are being charged to cover additional costs incurred when holding assessments.

-The policy and procedure for assessment at Learning Works ensure that all the above criteria are effectively adhered to.
+The policy and procedure for assessment at Learning Works ensures that all the above criteria are effectively adhered to.

-B. DEFINTIONS
+B. DEFINITIONS